-It can be done, however.
 The key to successfully changing careers is preparation.
-Although it might seem intimidating at first, with proper planning, you can make the leap with minimal problems.
-By taking these steps, you could boost your chances of success as you seamlessly begin working in a new field.The key to successfully changing careers is preparation.
-Although it might seem intimidating at first, with proper planning, you can make the leap with minimal problems.
-Click To Tweet
+Although it might seem intimidating at first, with proper planning, you could make the leap with minimal problems.
+By taking these steps, you could boost your chances of success as you seamlessly begin working in a new field.

-4 Steps for Successful Career Changes
+Tips For Successful Career Changes

-- Research your new career choice.
+4. Research your new career choice.
 Some jobs will likely see rapid growth over the next few years.
 These jobs will be the best for a newbie to jump into because the demand will likely exceed those who had made it their primary career path.
 For example, data scientists, software engineers, and social media managers all receive strong salaries and will see an uptick in hires in the coming years.
-Make sure that your new career choice, however, is not solely based on salary prospects, otherwise you could end up quickly looking for another change.
+Make sure that your new career choice, however, is not solely based on salary prospects.
+Otherwise, you could end up quickly looking for another change.
 Direct your research to explore what your day-to-day responsibilities will include and whether those will be engaging for you.

-- Build yourself a financial cushion.
-If you transfer from a mid-level position in your current field to an entry level job in a new one, you could take a financial hit.
+5. Build yourself a financial cushion.
+If you transfer from a mid-level position in your current field to an entry-level job in a new one, you could take a financial hit.
 Your income will likely be lower as you complete any necessary training and essentially begin at the bottom.
 Then, once you demonstrate that your age and experience can offer more value, you may be able to get promoted more quickly.
 But in the meantime, you need to be prepared for an initial decrease in income.
 Save money and lower your monthly expenses to help build a financial cushion to smooth over this transition.

-- Create multiple sources of income.
+6. Create multiple sources of income.
 Assuming you have some free time in your off hours, “side hustles” and other sources of income could help you transition to the new job and provide you even more financial security.
 Having other income sources could make it easier to take that initial risk and find a job you really enjoy.
 It’s also possible that one of these side jobs could really take off — if you’re successful enough with something, you should seriously consider making it your full-time job.